 - Post a Traditional Panel of Physicians consisting of a minimum of six doctors.
 You may choose any one of the six.
 The panel must include one orthopedic physician and not more than two industrial clinics.
 You may make one change to another doctor on the list without the permission of your employer.

 - Post the name of a Workers’ Compensation Managed Care Organization (WC/MCO) certified by the Board with whom your employer has contracted to provide medical services.
 A managed care representative will assist you in scheduling an appointment with the eligible medical provider of your choice.
 You may make one change to another eligible physician at any time, without the permission of your employer.

 WHO PAYS FOR THE DOCTOR?

 Your company’s workers’ compensation insurance carrier will pay for your authorized medical treatment, if the treatment was for an on-the-job injury.
-All authorized doctor bills, hospital bills, physical therapy, prescriptions, and necessary travel expenses if the injury or illness was caused by an accident on the job.
-Medical treatment shall be limited to a maximum period of 400 weeks from the accident date, unless your injury is catastrophic in nature, in which case you may be entitled to lifetime workers’ compensation medical benefits.
+All authorized doctor bills, hospital bills, physical therapy, prescriptions, and necessary travel expenses are paid if the injury or illness was caused by an accident on the job.
+Medical treatment shall be limited to a maximum period of 400 weeks from the accident date, unless your injury is catastrophic in nature, in which case you may be entitled to a lifetime of workers’ compensation medical benefits.

 WHEN DO I GET MY BENEFITS?